 #1: Don't eat at Denny's.
 Not reaching for the salt shaker may help a little, but table salt isn't the big problem.
 Americans get 75 to 80 percent of their sodium from eating out and from processed foods, the authors of the study write.
 And Denny's food has such high sodium levels that the nonprofit Center for Science in the Public Interest (CSPI) recently sued them, in the hopes of getting the chain to cut its use of salt.
 However, Denny's is far from alone.
 CSPI has accused Red Lobster of being the saltiest chain in the business, and points out frequently with its "Xtreme Eating Awards" that many restaurant dishes have nearly twice the amount of sodium you should consume in a day.
 The group notes that appetizers can account for as much as 1,800 mg per serving—that's more than half your recommended intake before you even hit the main course.
 When you eat out, opt for "low-sodium" menu alternatives, which technically means that the dishes have less than 140 mg per serving.
-You can also research a restaurant's nutrition info online before you go out, or take along a copy of Eat This, Not That!
-Restaurant Survival Guide (Rodale, 2009).
+You can also research a restaurant's menu online before you go out, or use a smartphone app to look up nutrition information.

 #2: Swap out white flour for wheat.
 A single cup of whole wheat flour has 6 mg of sodium, compared to 1,588 mg in that all-purpose, self-rising, refined white flour.
 So go for whole grains when you cook, to cut that 1,200 mg of sodium (and then some).
 The same goes for the bread that you buy.
 A slice of white bread has 170 mg of sodium, while a slice of whole wheat bread has 145—not a huge difference, but nevertheless a step closer to that 3 g salt-reduction target.